RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 4. Andrew Ng- "Applied machine learning is basically feature engineering"
 5. **Why we do Feature engineering - Because we have curse of dimensionality**
    1. Each feature is an axis, which means 1 dimension.
-   2. Now if we say, y is an output(salary) and x is an input(age)., it means the dimesion is 2
+   2. Now if we say, y is an output(salary) and x is an input(age)., it means the dimension is 2
    3. But when we add more features like yrs of experience, designation, location, etc, axis increases and hence the dimension increases.
    4. More the dimensions, sparse the relevant information to predict something, more the space to look for proper solution.
 This results in bad output.
    5. **To reduce dimesion, we have PCA and K-Means**